Mengkodingan/ckptw/README.md

     ctx.sendMessage(ctx.id, { text: "template buttons", templateButtons });
   ```

 ## Collector

-There are several options that can be used in the collector:
+You can configure the collector using the following options:
 ```ts
 export interface CollectorArgs {
     /* collector timeout in milliseconds */